libgdx/libgdx.github.io/_pages/dev/-contributing/natives.md

 - ccache (optional, use homebrew)

 # Compiling
-Compiling the natives is handled through gradle.
+Compiling the natives is handled through Gradle.

-To compile the macOS and iOS natives, run:
+To compile the **macOS and iOS** natives, run:

 ```
 ./gradlew jnigen jnigenBuildMacOsX64 jnigenBuildMacOsXARM64 jnigenBuildIOS
 ```

-To compile the Windows, Linux and Android natives, run:
+To compile the **Windows, Linux and Android** natives, run:

 ```
 ./gradlew jnigen jnigenBuild